webuildsg/webuild/readme.md

 #Versioning

 Every production code has a version following the [Semantic Versioning guidelines](http://semver.org/).
+Run the `grunt bump` command to bump the version accordingly and then push to production with `git push production master`.

 #License